-Paititi is a labor of love and grows through the contribution of it residents and volunteers.
+Paititi is a labor of love and grows through the contribution of its residents and volunteers.
 Here, our work is our prayer and as a community we practice presence, compassion, selfless service and hard work for the benefit of all beings.
-We work together to cultivate the highest view - a perspective from which we strive to see the greatest benefit for everyone in all situations and under all circumstances wishing that all beings may be free from suffering.
+We work together to cultivate the highest view - a perspective from which we strive to see the greatest benefit for everyone, in all situations, under all circumstances - wishing that all beings may be free from suffering.

-During the our time together a powerful sangha (spiritual community) is formed.
-The following are some helpful guidelines we have learned though our experience which help to create a harmonious space of transformation.
+During the retreat a powerful sangha (spiritual community) is formed.
+Below are some helpful guidelines we have learned though our experience which help to create a harmonious space of transformation.
+Also you can read the blog about our Paititi Community Agreements HERE >>

 - · Clean up after yourself. - If you see a problem, be part of the solution. - Consider others as much as you consider yourself...
 Even better, consider others more. - Look at yourself first.
 If something is not working, take 100% responsibility and look at how you contributed to the situation first before pointing fingers at others or blaming personal disturbance on outside circumstances. - Own your experience.
-Make 'I' rather than 'We' statements, share your own feelings and observations and abstain from projections. - Practice transparency.
-If something triggers you, bothers you, is not clear or does not makes sense practice confronting it from a grounded place unclouded by disturbed emotions.
-Often the stories we create about what we experience are interpretations based on our personal filters and limited perspectives.
-Take some time to see if the situation brings up any personal disturbing feelings and emotions and once you release the identification with it bring it up with the people involved directly in a calm and balanced way. - Don't gossip, go to the source.
-If challenges and confrontations do arise in the space it is important to handle them responsibly and go directly to the source of the challenge rather than pulling others into it.
-Venting to others does not solve anything and instead only creates a larger drama. - Practice the art of listening.
+Make 'I' statements and share your own feelings and observations and abstain from projections and blaming. - Practice transparency.
+If something triggers you, bothers you, is not clear or does not makes sense, practice confronting it from a grounded place unclouded by disturbed emotions.
+Often the stories we create about what we experience are interpretations based on our personal filters.
+Take some time to see if the situation brings up any personal disturbing feelings and emotions and once you release the identification with them bring it up with the people involved directly in a calm and balanced way. - Don't gossip, go to the source.
+If challenges and confrontations do arise in the space, it's important to handle them responsibly and go directly to the source of the challenge rather than pulling others into it.
+Venting to others does not solve anything and instead only creates a larger drama. - Practice the art of listening and beginner's mind.
 True listening is listening without filters and interpretations.
 Practice listening to everything with fresh ears as if you are hearing everything for the first time.
 True listening requires a receptive and attentive mind without preparing a response ahead of time. - It is up to you how much you want to gain from being here.